Honor of the Samurai: Reception

+Pyramid magazine reviewed Honor of the Samurai and stated that "Gamewright's offerings tend to target the family and children's game market more than the adventure gaming hobby.
+As a result, some of their previous releases - such as Quests of the Round Table and Eagle Kingdoms - had pretty components but suffered from simplistic game play.
+Not so with their latest offering, Honor of the Samurai, a card game for 3-6 set in feudal Japan.
+It both looks nice and plays like a charm."

 In the August 1996 edition of Dragon (Issue #232), Rick Swan thought this game "goes down as easily as a cup of hot chocolate."
-Although he found "the rules are a little stiff, the cards a little bland, and I don't foresee see national Samurai tournaments any time soon," Swan concluded, "That said, Honor of the Samurai remains a pleasant diversion and a great way to spend an afternoon on the patio with Dad.On the website Game Fanatics, Tomasz Z. Majkowski called this "an excellent, dynamic social game, which is a lot of fun."
+Although he found "the rules are a little stiff, the cards a little bland, and I don't foresee see national Samurai tournaments any time soon," Swan concluded, "That said, Honor of the Samurai remains a pleasant diversion and a great way to spend an afternoon on the patio with Dad."

+On the website Game Fanatics, Tomasz Z. Majkowski called this "an excellent, dynamic social game, which is a lot of fun."
 He did note that "It is difficult to call it a strategic game, because the combination of luck, the ability to quickly make the right decisions, diplomacy and tactics, and not a precisely balanced deck, determine the victory."
 He concluded with a strong recommendation, saying, "The game can last from a quarter of an hour to several hours, depending on the involvement and cunning of the participants, but even long games are not boring, because the situation changes like a kaleidoscope and the most powerful men fall and then recover again.
 Let's add an attractive graphic design, faithfulness to historical realities and high flexibility - and we get a product, which is definitely worth your interest."

 On the website Spielphase, Claudia Schlee and Andreas Keirat found the game relied too heavily on random chance, saying, "The luck of the cards can be very decisive, because if a player does not have a second daimyo in their hand, the loss of this figure can cause the player to lose too much ground.
 In this case, allying yourself with a teammate will not win the game.
 Combats are easy to resolve, but a single throw at the end of the game decides who wins the game.
 This has always been unsatisfactory for everyone involved."
 They concluded, "The game starts well, but somehow doesn't work properly and the outcome is almost entirely dependent on luck."